osbuild/bootc-image-builder-action/README.md

 The path to the qcow2 artifact.
 If the artifact type was not requested, this will be an empty string.

+### `qcow2-output-checksum`

+The checksum of the qcow2 artifact.
+If the artifact type was not requested, this will be an empty string.

 ### `vmdk-output-path`

 The path to the VMDK artifact.
 If the artifact type was not requested, this will be an empty string.

-### `iso-output-path`
+### `vmdk-output-checksum`

-The path to the ISO artifact.
+The checksum of the VMDK artifact.
 If the artifact type was not requested, this will be an empty string.

+### `anaconda-iso-output-path`

+The path to the Anaconda ISO artifact.
+If the artifact type was not requested, this will be an empty string.

+### `anaconda-iso-output-checksum`

+The checksum of the Anaconda ISO artifact.
+If the artifact type was not requested, this will be an empty string.

 ### `raw-output-path`

 The path to the raw artifact.
 If the artifact type was not requested, this will be an empty string.

+### `raw-output-checksum`

+The checksum of the raw artifact.
+If the artifact type was not requested, this will be an empty string.

 ### `vhd-output-path`

 The path to the VHD artifact.
+If the artifact type was not requested, this will be an empty string.

+### `vhd-output-checksum`

+The checksum of the VHD artifact.
 If the artifact type was not requested, this will be an empty string.

 ## License